 Over 20,000 facilities have elevators to vertically transport occupants to their destination.
 As COVID-19 continues to plague our cities, balancing elevator traffic flow with social distancing requirements is critically important.

 Elevators are used by millions of people every day and can carry 40 times more bacteria than public toilet seats.
 For elevators to remain a safe and efficient method of transportation, a clean and healthy car environment needs to be created.

-As facilities begins to reopen responsibly, one of your biggest conundrums will be how to safely transport people in elevators and manage growing crowds of people waiting in queue.
+One of your biggest conundrums will be how to safely transport people in elevators and manage growing crowds of people waiting in queues.

 Promote Taking the Stairs

 Able-bodied occupants should be encouraged to take the stairs.
 It’s not only a healthy option from a physical fitness standpoint, but the larger area of stairwells helps avoid the virus particles from becoming trapped in a small and enclosed space.

 Some occupants will be unable to climb stairs, and others may not be able to climb dozens of stories.
 But if more occupants use stairwells, it will help balance elevator traffic flow and reduce bottlenecks.